-Have You Been Charged With Shoplifting?
+Have You Been Charged With Shoplifting in Minnesota?

 DWI and Criminal attorney representation in Minneapolis, Minnesota since 1994.
 Shoplifting is a serious crime.
 All shoplifting offenses committed in Minnesota are punishable by jail time and can result in a permanent criminal record.